zacLibaud/bADA55.github.io/index.md

 **Debutants:**
 The bottom 50% of users, who are just starting out or have written very few reviews.

-Let's see the proportion they represent in terms of total users and also total reviews :
+Let's exactly see the proportion they all represent in terms of total users and also total reviews :

+{% include_relative figs/fig_experts_selection.html %}

 **The Power of Experts**:

-On both platforms, the smallest group of users—**less than 2% of the community**—is responsible for **half of all reviews**.
-These are the dedicated contributors driving the content.
-And while 50% of users are classified as **Debutants**, their contributions barely register in the total review count (**1.53% on BeerAdvocate**, **0.59% on RateBeer**).
+On both platforms, the smallest group of users—less than 2% of the community—stands out as the driving force, contributing an impressive 50% of all reviews.
+These are the dedicated reviewers, the ones who consistently share their insights and shape the platforms' content.

+On the other hand, 50% of users, classified as Debutants, are more reserved in their contributions, accounting for just 1.53% of reviews on BeerAdvocate and 0.59% on RateBeer.

-This stark imbalance underscores just how crucial Experts are to the lifeblood of these platforms.
+While everyone plays a role, this underscores just how crucial Experts are to the lifeblood of these platforms.
 These power users don’t just contribute—they define the very essence of the community.
 Without their dedication and relentless passion, the rich tapestry of reviews and insights would be a shadow of what it is today.